The Mission of the Apostles and the Mission of the Church – Acts 4

 In Rev 7, John sees a great crowd that no one can number, a multitude from every nation and tribe and people and language, all praising God and the Lamb.
 Acts tells us how that happened, how the gospel spread from Jerusalem, by the work of the Holy Spirit, to include more and more of the world’s nations and peoples.

 When Acts describes the church, it does not speak about more witnesses and more missionaries.
+It does not describe all believers going to seek and to save the lost.
 It speaks about the new people of God, the new nation, the new society, and how they are unified and love one another.
 All of this just echoes how Moses taught Israelites to live with each other.

 The mission of the church is to be this new holy people, this new holy nation, the salt of the earth, the light of the world, the city on a hill.
 They will know we are his disciples, if we love one another.
 Acts teaches us that the gospel of Christ brings this new people of God into existence.
-The gospel spreads so that will happen.
+The gospel spreads to create the new people.

 The apostles were involved enough to be impressed with that Levite from Cyprus, whose name was Joseph.
 The apostles saw that consolation poured out of this man onto other believers, and called him “Barnabas,” “son of consolation.”
 Those called to service outside the local church stayed involved in local churches.
 This was consistent in the New Testament, though sadly it is not always true now.

-So, people, our church business before God, our mission, is to be his people.
-We cannot treat our life with each other as optional or an accessory to Christian life.
+Our church business before God, our mission, is to be his people.
+We cannot treat our life with each other as optional, or an accessory to Christian life.
 Jesus was not much interested in love for God that did not show itself in our love for one another.
 This is a real challenge in our individualistic society, with our endless distractions, and our lives that are already so busy.

 What works for you?
 Some of us serve the body regularly, and some once in a while.
-That’s all good, it is the Holy Spirit at work.
+That’s all the Holy Spirit at work.
 Some of us do things at the front, and some do things no one sees.
 That’s the Holy Spirit at work.
-What feels like something you could do that builds unity and serves others?
+What could you do that builds unity and serves others?
 Don’t ask me what you should do.
 I don’t know, I have my hands full sorting out what I should do.
-What shows up at your door?
+Take care of one another.
+One on one works just fine.

-All of this already happens here.
-I am only saying what you already do in a hundred ways, and have been for years.
 We all have limitations, and church life has never been any different than that.
 The Holy Spirit is not limited by our limitations.
+Jesus asked, “what do you have?”
 Five loaves and two fish can go a long way.
 We have a mission, and every week the Holy Spirit’s power carries it along.
 Amen.

 And Lord, fill us with your Holy Spirit, so that we can be heart and soul one, and so we can serve one another and care for one another.
 We want to bring glory to your name.
 We want to live like your people.
-Have mercy on us, and fill us with your Spirit for this.
+Fill us with your Spirit for this.
 Amen.

 BENEDICTION: May the God who gives endurance and encouragement give us a spirit of unity among ourselves as we follow Christ Jesus, so that with one heart and mouth we may glorify the God and Father of our Lord Jesus Christ.
 Amen.
 Go in God’s peace to love and serve the Lord.